Extreme rapids cut through this National Park

 Information for Gunnison River Self-Guided Boaters:

-The Gunnison River through the Black Canyon is in the Black Canyon of the Gunnison National Park and is managed by the U.S. National Park Service.
+The Gunnison River through the Black Canyon is managed by the U.S. National Park Service.

 - Boating Permit Required: YES

 - Permit Details: Permits are free.
 Registration must be done at designated points.
 Click here for self-guided boater information and for details on obtaining a permit.

 - River Manager: U.S. National Park Service – Black Canyon of the Gunnison National Park